ibm-cloud-docs/EventStreams/eventstreams068.md

       * ECDHE-RSA-AES128-SHA256
       * ECDHE-RSA-AES256-SHA384
       * ECDHE-RSA-AES256-SHA384
-* To be a fully supported configuration, all clients must support TLSv1.2, elliptic curve cryptography, and TLS server name indication (SNI).
+* To be a fully supported configuration, all clients must support the following:
+    * TLS v1.2
+    * elliptic curve cryptography
+    * TLS server name indication (SNI)
 * You must use TLS v1.2 in the following cases:
-    * to access the {{site.data.keyword.messagehub}} dashboard your browser must support TLS v1.2
+    * for the browser you use to access the {{site.data.keyword.messagehub}} dashboard
-    * to make connections to the Kafka native and REST interfaces
+    * for making connections to the Kafka native and REST interfaces

 ## Encryption of message payloads, topic names, and consumer groups
 {: #encryption_payloads notoc}